By Gabrielle Toutin with Foreword by Chadd Mikulin.

 The loose coupling of components through the mediator enables us to write maintainable and testable code.
 There is no code in the WebSocket server class related to message handling beyond a simple call to the mediator.
 Likewise, the dispatcher does not need to understand how the request messages arrived.
 One notable exception to the idea that components communicate through the mediator is that the dispatcher sends response messages back to the WebSocket server through an asyncio.Queue.
 However, this does not break the broader principle that the components are loosely coupled.
 The dispatcher and WebSocket server share knowledge about a queue object, not each other.
 This indirect communication path was chosen due to how asyncio works regarding Task completion.
 Any other response communication which works through the mediator would be more complicated.

-Developing this project from the start taught me to spend time upfront to understand the capabilities and limitations of each dependency.
+Lessons and Conclusion Developing this project from the start taught me to spend time upfront to understand the capabilities and limitations of each dependency.
 The core ideas of the project’s software architecture have remained consistent since the beginning.
 For example, the WebSocket server and sim dispatcher were always going to be separated.
 However, the mediator concept took me several attempts since I did not fully understand asyncio at the beginning, despite having a conceptual understanding of asynchronous programming.

 In addition to becoming a more experienced software engineer, the internship taught me how to collaborate effectively and help deliver software projects that reach beyond my own capabilities.
 Many of the ideas that have improved the quality project started off as suggestions or change requests as part of the peer review process.
 I would like to thank my supportive team for helping me grow as a software engineer and deliver the project.